aws-samples/aws-online-data-migration-workshop/kinesis/README.md

     -   **Platform**: Amazon Linux 2
     -   **Cost-saving setting**: After 4 hours
     -   Click **Next**, and then **Create environment**
     -   It will take a few minutes for your environment to be provisioned.Once ready, your IDE will open a welcome screen.
-Below that, you should see a terminal prompt where you will copy and paste commands for this lab module.
+Below that, you should see a terminal prompt (red box shown) where you will copy and paste commands for this lab module.

 <img src="images/kinesis-3.png">